Kamilcuk/nomad-tools/README.md

 schedule Nomad jobs to execute using the script as an executor.
 These jobs will execute the CI/CD from Gitlab inside Nomad cluster.

-More on it can be read on [github wiki](https://github.com/Kamilcuk/nomad-tools/wiki/gitlab%E2%80%90runner).
+More on it can be read on [github wiki](https://github.com/Kamilcuk/nomadtools/wiki/gitlab%E2%80%90runner).

 ## nomad-dockers

 Lists docker images referenced in Nomad job file or a running Nomad job.

 ```
-$ nomad-tools dockers ./httpd.nomad.hcl
+$ nomadtools dockers ./httpd.nomad.hcl
 busybox:stable
-$ nomad-tools dockers --job httpd
+$ nomadtools dockers --job httpd
 busybox:stable
 ```